Brisbane Lions

-The Lions also field teams in two other competitions.
-They were a foundation team in the AFL Women's competition in 2017 and have featured in four grand finals in that time, winning the premiership in 2021 and finishing runners-up on the other occasions.
-They have also fielded a reserve men's team in several leagues over the years, and since 2021 the reserves team has competed in the Victorian Football League.
+The Lions were a foundation team in the AFL Women's competition in 2017, and have featured in six grand finals in that time, winning the premiership in 2021 and again in 2023, finishing runners-up on the other four occasions.
+They also field a reserves men's team in the Victorian Football League, and operate an under-18s academy which contests Division 2 of the men's and women's underage national championships and the Talent League.